mverboom/cdist-types/__firewall/man.rst

 hosts
    Alias for the IP address of the host.
+   If multiple, space separated values are given, an attempt will be made to match the correct type of IP version to the specific lookup (v4 or v6).

 hostgroups
    Alias for comma separated list of hosts.

 networks
    Alias for the network with netmask.
+   If multiple, space separated values are given, an attempt will be made to match the correct type of IP version to the specific lookup (v4 or v6).

 networkgroups
    Alias for comma separated list of networks.